henry-oberholtzer/henry-oberholtzer/README.md

 #### Hi!

-I'm a junior web developer and musician based in Portland, OR.
+I am a junior web developer and musician based in Portland, OR.

-I have experience in programming in JavaScript, TypeScript, HTML, CSS & SCSS.
-I'm passionate about open source code, techno and graphic design.
+I have experience in programming in JavaScript, TypeScript, C#, React, HTML, CSS & SCSS.
+I'm passionate about open source code, techno and graphic design!

+Interested in working together?
+Reach out to henryoberholtzer @ gmail.com!